-It costs a mint compared to other table saws in this category, but with its state-of-the art safety features the SawStop CNS175-SFA30 Contractor Saw (Est. $1,600 and up) has to deserve consideration by anyone who can fit it into their budget.
-As detailed in the introduction to this report, SawStop table saws are the only ones to currently include technology that will stop a spinning blade nearly instantly should it sense the presence of skin (such as from a finger or forearm).
-While some might debate the need for this technology given the improved safety of modern blade guards makes this safety feature unnecessary, but for some buyers – especially those who already have lost part of a finger to a spinning saw blade or suffered a close call – it's well worth the money.
+It costs a mint compared to other table saws in this category, but its state-of-the art safety features make the SawStop Contractor Saw CNS175-TGP36 (Est. $1,970) worthy of consideration by anyone who can fit it into their budget.
+As detailed in the introduction to this report, SawStop was the first maker of table saws to include technology that stops a spinning blade nearly instantly if it senses the presence of skin.
+Some could argue that the improved safety of modern blade guards makes this safety feature unnecessary, but for some buyers – especially those who already have lost part of a finger to a spinning saw blade or suffered a close call – it's well worth the money.